Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 final_output_location = C:/repo/sdk-for-net/sdk/tools/test-proxy/tests/testFile.testFunction.cs.json
 ```

-During a `playback` start, the **same** value for header `x-recording-file` should be provided.
+During a `playback` start, the **same** value for `x-recording-file` should be provided within the POST body.
 This allows the test-proxy to load a previous recording into memory.

 Please note that if a **absolute** path is presented in header `x-recording-file`.
 The test-proxy will write directly to that file.
 If the parent folders do not exist, they will be created at run-time during the write operation.